MatrixManAtYrService/checkdef-demo/README.md

 ## Entire Repo as a Derivation Input

 Here are some of the files in this repo.
-They're not very exciting as python projects go.
 I've added 5 second delays to each of the python files.

 ```